Most UK small business owners are not interested in their website

 Consider how much the Internet has changed in the last 10 to 15 years: smartphones, tablets, Google, Facebook, Twitter, the slow death of newspapers, Amazon, E-commerce, etc. It’s a different world.

-76% of small UK business owners are over 50.
+76% of small business owners in the UK are over 50.
 As we all get older and busier, we fall out of touch with technology as we settle into our ways.

 These changes are easy to miss if you’re busy running a business and most of your customers are repeat customers or referrals, but this is a deadly deception.
 These days most people use smartphones to find products and services using the Internet and search engines.
 If you don’t have a website that appears in search engines you are missing a lot of potential customers for your business.